Defining “The Power of Us” through collaboration, shared purpose, and tough questions

 The event also featured several exciting announcements of new partnerships.
 American Student Assistance® (ASA) and JFF are deepening their longtime collaboration with $25 million dedicated to JFF—including $15 million for the launch of the ASA Center for Career Navigation at JFF, designed to empower young people ages 16-24 to better understand and navigate quality education and career pathways after high school.
 The award from ASA also includes $10 million to support JFF’s North Star goal.

-JFF also announced the launch of the 75 Million Network, a coalition committed to expanding access to quality jobs and reaching JFF’s North Star goal, whose founding members include the Bill & Melinda Gates Foundation, Opportunity@Work, REDF, Jobcase, Mohawk Valley Community College, and ETS.
+JFF also announced the launch of the 75 Million Network, a coalition committed to expanding access to quality jobs and reaching JFF’s North Star goal, whose founding members include the Bill & Melinda Gates Foundation, Opportunity at Work, REDF, Jobcase, Mohawk Valley Community College, and ETS.
 JFF also announced a national job quality survey with Gallup and the Families and Workers Fund to help JFF measure field-wide progress toward the North Star.

 In addition, Flynn, accompanied by Earl Lewis, the ETS board chair, and David Steward, the founder of World Wide Technology, announced a new initiative that brings AstrumU, ETS Solutions, and JFF together to build tools for skills verification that will ultimately lead to career advancement.